Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br> - Make the following changes to our app and connect to HANA DB
 </br>
 </br>
-our applciaiton contains following files which are type CDS in DB, in SRV HANA DB dosent udnerstand these *.cds type
+our applciaiton contains following files which are type CDS in DB, in SRV HANA DB dosent understand these *.cds type
 </br>
-So what CAPM framework does when we connect our CAP with HDB it build files necessary for HDB
+So what CAPM framework does when we connect our CAP with HDB it build files necessary for HDB in a folder called GEN
-</br> the CAP application converts .cds table from DB to HDB as need version of files
+</br> the CAP application converts .cds table from current local db to HANA DB's needed version of files
 </br>
 </br>